Ace of Base discography

 This is the discography of Swedish pop group Ace of Base.
-The group is the third best-selling group from Sweden after ABBA and Roxette with an estimated 50 million records sold worldwide.
+The group is the third best-selling group from Sweden after ABBA and Roxette with over 50 million records sold worldwide.
 This is a list with all of their albums and singles released, along with highest chart positions reached in major territories.
 Extended chart information, artwork and track listings can be found on individual pages.
-To date, they have released five studio albums and 28 singles.
+To date, they have released six studio albums and 25 singles.